Cisco-Talos/Mussels/README.md

 - Git (must be added to your PATH environment variable).

 An internet connection is required to use the public Mussels cookbooks.
 Some form of internet or intranet is required to download source archives from the URLs defined in each recipe.

+Every recipe will require tools in order to run.
+If you don't have the required tools, you'll get an error message stating that you're missing a required tool.
+It will be up to you to install the tool in order for that recipe to build.

+### Common Tools Requirements

+Linux:

+- gcc
+- Make
+- CMake
+- patchelf

+MacOS (Darwin):

+- Clang (comes with XCode)
+- Make
+- CMake

+Windows:

+- Visual Studio 2017+
+- CMake

 ## Installation